 What is the normal shape of the uterus?

-Most women have an anteverted uterus (tilted forward l).
-Some, however, may have a retroverted uterus (tilted backwards l).
+Most women have an anteverted uterus (tilted forward).
+Some, however, have a retroverted uterus (tilted backwards).
 Both forms are perfectly normal.

 Is it serious to have a small uterus?

 It all depends on the degree of uterine hypoplasia.
-If the uterus measures no more than 4 cm, it will result in the absence of periods and infertility.
+If the uterus measures no more than 4 cm, it leads to missed periods and infertility.
 On the other hand, if it measures 5 cm, pregnancy is quite possible.
-However, it must be carefully monitored, as it is considered a high-risk procedure.
+However, it must be carefully monitored, as it is considered a high-risk condition.

 If you're suffering from amenorrhea, your periods are very painful or you're unable to get pregnant, consult your gynecologist or midwife without delay to have your uterus examined.